carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 A safety guarantee is an especially strong requirement: the properties must be enforced in a clearly defined way even for programs that contain bugs due to violating the language rules.
-As a consequence, the behavior intended to catch bugs remains observable by intentional code.
+This makes it significantly harder, and in some cases impossible, to distinguish between code with bugs vs. code which intentionally observes the same set of defined behaviors as the code with bugs.

-Safety hardening, or mitigation, address the feasibility of exploiting a vulnerability, but may not provide the strict guarantee in order to provide better performance in some dimension or better scaling.
+Safety hardening, or mitigation, minimizes the feasibility of turning a _bug_ into a _security vulnerability_, but may not provide strict safety guarantees or bug detection in order to provide better performance in some dimension or better scaling.

 Compile-time or static checking is, by definition, a safety guarantee.
 Runtime